 John: We’re all wired uniquely.
 And a lot of couples struggle with those transitions from individuals to one flesh and the unity that God designed for us.
 And we hear from husbands and wives all the time.
 They want to experience that oneness.
 It’s not a crisis situation.
 It’s just a really hard time for them.
 And they don’t know what to do, but they contact us.
 And if you don’t want to contact us yet, then listen in to the radio program today.
 We have a tremendous opportunity for you to learn here.

 Jim: That’s for sure.
 For more than 30 years, the Stoppes have been mentoring married couples through their church, their speaking ministry, and the writing they’ve done on the very topic of marriage.
 Rhonda’s affectionately known as the “No-Regrets Woman”.
 And Steve is the senior pastor at First Baptist Church in Patterson, California.
-Together they’ve written a book we’ll hear more about today called,.
+Together they’ve written a book we’ll hear more about today called, The Marriage Mentor: Becoming the Couple You Long to Be.
 Steve and Rhonda, welcome to Focus.

 Rhonda: Thanks.
 We’re happy to be here.

 Jim: Well, I’m looking forward to this.
 She is quite happy…

 Jim: …So I want to know what’s the secret sauce?
 Why are you so happy?